Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-1-setup-collections.md

 In our case, we defined some types to later filter on and an image to make it more appealing.

-Another important thing to note is that we defined the layout.
+Another essential thing to note is that we defined the layout.

 ```jsx
 layout: '../../layouts/recipe.astro';